efsalvarenga/CV/cl.md

 Dear Madam/Sir,

-**Ref: Application for the Senior Scientist role**
+**Ref: Application for the Scientist Quantitative Decision Models role**

-I would like to be part of NATO Communications and Information Agency team as a Senior Scientist.
+I would like to be part of the TNO team in the afore mentioned role.
 This motivation letter is accompanied by my CV with more detailed description of my professional experience.

 I am a Chartered Engineer (UK's Institution of Engineering and Technology), passionate about driving technology adoption.